 ADAPT (Accredited Domestic Abuse Prevention Training)

-Our domestic violence prevention programme is a 20-week group work modular programme where individuals can join at the start of a new module to prevent long waiting lists.
 The sessions are designed to help you reflect on your relationship and the impact of your behaviour on yourself and others.
 It is designed to give you strategies and skills to build more respectful relationships.
 The group works on different aspects of violence and control, and on skills for better relationships and parenting.